 Provide a context for group work

-Provide students with a discipline-specific context for the development and assessment of group skills.
-This will help them understand the relevance and function of group projects, activities or tasks in the course; they will also see the advantages of group work, and be clear as to how group work contributes to their achieving the course objectives.
+Providing students with a discipline-specific context will help them understand the relevance and function of group projects, activities or tasks in the course; they will also see the advantages of group work, and be clear as to how group work contributes to their achieving the course objectives.

 Try the following to help students understand why group skills are important in your field:

 - Emphasise how important group work is for employment.